dbanetto/uni/pertol_pump/report.md

 The `reservoir` package represents the reservoir of fuel for each fuel type (Diesel, 91 Octane and 95 Octane).
 It accomplishes this by hiding all the global state via `Abstract_State` attributes.
 The goal of this package is to represent the state of the physical reservoirs that hold the fuel.
-The package should only be visible to maintenance users and the pumps however, my inexperience with Ada has prevented to be able to make this partition and ended up allowing the user have access to sub-programs such as `drain` and `Initialize`.
+However, the package should only be visible to maintenance users and the pumps but, my inexperience with Ada has prevented to be able to make this partition and ended up allowing the user have access to sub-programs such as `drain` and `Initialize`.
 The reservoirs have an `Initialize` sub-program to allow for setting the initial state of the reservoirs from the physical state and to be a mechanism to allow for testing of the sub-system.

 The `vehicle` package represents a fuel tank from a vehicle.